 4. Ask for referrals.

 If you already have satisfied clients from previous projects, don’t be afraid to ask for a referral.
-For many former clients who had a positive experience working with a consultant, they are willing to refer services to another contact, however, they may not think to do it voluntarily.
+Clients who had a positive experience working with a consultant, are usually willing to refer services to another contact, however, they may not think to do it voluntarily.
 It doesn’t hurt to ask.
 Unsure of how to ask?
 Try one of these prompts:

 "Do you know of any other companies that could benefit from my services?"